EnvisionMindCa/OS-Agent/README.md

 ## VM Configuration

 The shell commands run inside a Docker container.
 By default the image defined by `VM_IMAGE` is used (falling back to `python:3.11-slim`).
 When `PERSIST_VMS=1` (default) each user keeps the same container across sessions.
 Set `VM_STATE_DIR` to choose where per-user data is stored on the host.
+If Docker runs on another machine, set `VM_DOCKER_HOST` to the remote connection URL.

 To build a more complete environment you can create your own image, for example using `docker/Dockerfile.vm`: